Kurnool Urban Development Authority

-The Kurnool Area Development Authority (KUDA) is an urban planning agency in the Kurnool district of the Indian state of Andhra Pradesh.
+The Kurnool Urban Development Authority (KUDA) is an urban planning agency in the Kurnool district of the Indian state of Andhra Pradesh.
 It was constituted on 1 February 2016, under Andhra Pradesh Metropolitan Region and Urban Development Authority Act, 2016 with the headquarters located at Kurnool.

 Jurisdiction

 The jurisdictional area of KUDA is spread over an area of 2599.50 sqkm.
 It covers 123 villages in 9 mandals of Kurnool districts.
 Kurnool Municipal Corporation, Nandyal Municipality, Dhone Municipality, Bethamcherla Nagar Panchayat and Gudur nagar panchayat are the ulbs present in KUDA.